 Tuberous Sclerosis Complex International - What is TSC

 Tuberous Sclerosis Complex International (TSCi) is a consortium of organizations that support individuals with TSC around the world.
-This article explains what tuberous sclerosis is, how it is diagnosed, and what to expect after a diagnosis.
+Their page explains what tuberous sclerosis is, how it is diagnosed, and what to expect after a diagnosis.

 The National Organization of Rare Disorders has an article about tuberous sclerosis.
 It includes in depth information about symptoms, diagnosis, treatments, and refers to other helpful organizations.